"There are some things a grown man needs to know how to make: His bed, barbecue sauce, and Bloody Marys."Meathead

 The Bloody Mary is the classic eye-opener, 19th holer, hair of the dog, and a chance to drink your veggies.
 The Bloody Mary has a name that cannot be forgotten and is the breakfast drink of choice for millions of Americans on a Sunday, and more than a few a few Mondays.

 The Smoked Bloody Mary is made with my secret ingredient: Smoked ice.
-This is an absolute must, turning amping a great drink all the way up to 11.
+Adding to the BBQ and grilling vibe, this cocktail recipe also includes a dash of BBQ sauce, dry rub, and bacon.
+This is an absolute must, cranking a great drink all the way up to 11.

 Makes.
 1 drink